University of Birmingham (Graduate Entry)

 |GSCE||English and Maths at grade A/7|

-Grades required: English and Maths required at GCSE (if not offered at higher level) are required at grade A/7.
+If not offered at a higher level, English and Maths required at grade A/7.
 Equivalent qualifications are accepted.

 |Bachelor's Degree (Gradutes Only)||2:1 Honours degree|

 Subjects requires: Life sciences subject, a list of degree titles generally deemed acceptable is available on their website